Updated May 17, 2026

 - Bring up the Run dialog box by either:

-- Pressing the Windows logo key + R
+- Pressing the Windows logo key

-- Right-click on the Windows logo on the Start Menu or press the Windows logo key + X and then select Run
+on the Start Menu or press the Windows logo key

 - In the Run dialog box that appears, type regedit and select OK.
 If you're prompted for an administrator password or confirmation, type the password or provide confirmation.

-How to backup the registry
+How to back up the registry

 - With the Registry Editor open:

-- Highlight Computer in the left-hand column to backup the complete registry.
+- Highlight Computer in the left-hand column to back up the complete registry.

-- Highlight the key or value you want to backup.
+- Highlight the key or value you want to back up.

 - Left-click on the File pull-down menu and left-click on Export.